Don-Par/5010_Finance/README.md

 # 5010_Finance
-## Personal Finance Tracker using Avalonia UI
+## Personal Finance Tracker using .NET MAUI (Mac & Windows)

 The Personal Finance Tracker App aims to simplify personal financial management, offering a user-friendly interface that empowers users to make better financial decisions.

 ## Introduction
-This is a cross-platform **Personal Finance Tracker** built using **Avalonia UI**.
-It allows users to manage their expenses, set budgets, and track financial goals.
+This is a cross-platform **Personal Finance Tracker** built using **.NET MAUI**.
+It allows users to manage their expenses, set budgets, and track financial goals on both macOS and Windows.

 ## Features
-- **Cross-Platform**: Works on macOS, Windows, and Linux
+- **Cross-Platform**: Works on macOS and Windows
 - **Expense Tracking**: Log income and expenses
 - **Budgeting System**: Set and manage monthly budgets
 - **Financial Reports**: Generate charts and insights